Welcome to Flanagan Pre-primary 2022

-Please continue to read your child a range of texts as this not only exposes them to various text types but you are an import role model for reading.
+1. Please continue to read your child a range of texts as this not only exposes them to various text types but you are an important role model for reading.

-Most words can be read by sounding them out, however some words will have an unfamiliar sound/letter correspondence that must be practiced eg the: 'th' will be a known sound but the 'e' is the tricky part and will become familiar with practice.
+3. Most words can be read by sounding them out, however, some words will have an unfamiliar sound/letter correspondence that must be practiced eg the: 'th' will be a known sound but the 'e' is the tricky part and will become familiar with practice.

-Celebrate their successes and encourge practice to make progress!
+4. Celebrate their successes and encourage practice to make progress!

-Following is a simple graphic that explains how to support your child with their reading.
+Following are two simple graphics that explain how to support your child with their reading.

 HASS in semester one is history and in term two we are focussing on celebrations.
 Together we have/will be researching Easter, ANZAC Day, Mother's Day and Reconciliation Week.
 For Mother's Day, follow the YouTube links below to help your son/daughter sing and dance the songs we have learned for Mother's Day.

 In Pre-primary at NKPS we teach handwriting with the SA Beginner GT font.
 An example of the alphabet in this font is below which may help you to support your budding writer.